Cascading Losses in Reinsurance Networks: Network Liabilities

 \begin{theorem} Let $(X,\gamma,d,s,c)$ be a financial system and $\Omega := \wedge_{(B,C)\in \mathcal{K}} (I-C)\gamma BX(I-C)$ be the matrix element-wise maximum.
 Then if $\rho(\Omega)<1$, there is a unique fixed point to $\Phi(\ell; X,\gamma,d,s,c)$. \end{theorem}

 The idea behind this condition is that not all $(B,C)$ pairs are feasible--in particular, if some caps are finite, we will never have to work with all of $\gamma X$ at once--and so we only need to consider the worst cases of the feasible pairs to construct a dominating linear map.
+Then if the dominating linear map gives a contractive norm on the whole space, the Banach fixed point theorem gives us uniqueness.
+The \hyperlink{pf:unique}{proof is provided in the Appendix}.